annieweng/gitlab-issue-by-mail/README.md

 Add new issue to your Gitlab by sending an email to bug@yourdomain.com

+#added feature:
+ include mail.sender as sender of issue . mail with same subject will be create as a comment of issue instead of new issue.

 ## Why?

 Gitlab is a fantastic tool to work with and is getting more awesome everyday.